kindaoriginal/final_project/README.md

 # Tableau
 ![image](https://github.com/kindaoriginal/final_project/blob/main/Resources/chrome_iPf7B3Hafb.png)
-##### In our tableau dashboard we wanted to show the overall revenue gain/loss from certain months or by specific genres.
+## In our tableau dashboard we wanted to show the overall revenue gain/loss from certain months or by specific genres.
 But also wanted to be able to see exactly what a specific movie brought in during those months by applying a filter to be able to select from a list of all movies released in the U.S. after 1970.
 ## What we noticed
-##### What we have seen is that during the months of May/June/July specifically when school is out for most kids/adults, is when movies tend to produce higher revenue.
+## During the months of May/June/July specifically when school is out for most kids/adults, is when movies tend to produce higher revenue.
 The same can be said for the month of December (everybody loves Christmas Day movies).
 ![image](https://github.com/kindaoriginal/final_project/blob/main/Resources/chrome_1nMuvw5G0I.png)

 # Machine Learning